cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 Specifying a User
 -----------------

-Non superadmin tenants can retrieve node usage metrics for their users only.
+Non-superadmin tenants can retrieve node usage metrics for their users only.
 The superadmin tenant retrieves node usage metrics for all users.
 As an example, if there are users named ``george`` under both the superadmin and a non-superadmin tenant named ``mytenant``, the ``mytenant`` admin user will only see node usage for their own ``george`` user, while the superadmin will retrieve combined total usage for all users named ``george``